Earth: Biosphere

 Earth is the only known place that has ever been habitable for life.
 Earth's life developed in Earth's early bodies of water some hundred million years after Earth formed, roughly 4 billion years ago.
 Earth provides liquid water—an environment where complex organic molecules can assemble and interact, and sufficient energy to sustain a metabolism.
-Plants and other organisms take up nutrients from water, soils and the atmosphere.
+Plants and other organisms take up nutrients from water, soils, and the atmosphere.
 These nutrients are constantly recycled between different species.

-Earth's life has been shaping and inhabiting many particular ecosystems on Earth and has eventually expanded globally forming an overarching biosphere.
+Earth's life has been shaping and inhabiting many particular ecosystems on Earth and has eventually expanded globally, forming an overarching biosphere.
 Earth's life has also over time greatly diversified, allowing the biosphere to have different biomes, which are inhabited by comparatively similar plants and animals.
-The different biomes developed at distinct elevations or water depths, planetary temperature latitudes and on land also with different humidity.
-Earth's species diversity and biomass reaches a peak in shallow waters and with forests, particularly in equatorial, warm and humid conditions.
-While freezing polar regions and high altitudes, or extremely arid areas are relatively barren of plant and animal life.
+The different biomes developed at distinct elevations or water depths, planetary temperature latitudes, and on land also with different humidity.
+Earth's species diversity and biomass reach a peak in shallow waters and with forests, particularly in equatorial, warm and humid conditions, while freezing polar regions and high altitudes, or extremely arid areas are relatively barren of plant and animal life.

 Therefore, life has impacted Earth, significantly altering Earth's atmosphere and surface over long periods of time, causing changes like the Great Oxidation Event.
-Humans furthermore have impacted Earth, its life and development.

 Challenges for life on Earth

 Extreme weather, such as tropical cyclones, occurs over most of Earth's surface and has a large impact on life in those areas.
 From 1980 to 2000, these events caused an average of 11,800 human deaths per year.
 Many places are subject to earthquakes, landslides, tsunamis, volcanic eruptions, tornadoes, blizzards, floods, droughts, wildfires, and other calamities and disasters.
-Human impact is felt in many areas due to pollution of the air and water, acid rain, loss of vegetation (overgrazing, deforestation, desertification), loss of wildlife, species extinction, soil degradation, soil depletion and erosion.
-Human activities release greenhouse gases into the atmosphere which cause global warming.
+Human impact is felt in many areas due to pollution of the air and water, acid rain, loss of vegetation (overgrazing, deforestation, desertification), loss of wildlife, species extinction, soil degradation, soil depletion, and erosion.
+Human activities release greenhouse gases into the atmosphere, which cause global warming.
 This is driving changes such as the melting of glaciers and ice sheets, a global rise in average sea levels, increased risk of drought and wildfires, and migration of species to colder areas.